 A repeat visitor is a person who has already travelled to the UK in the past on either one or more than one occasions for undertaking any permitted activity in the UK such as tourism, business and visiting family.
-Therefore, in case of a repeat visitor visa application, it is necessary for the decision maker to look for changes in the circumstances of an applicant since his/her last trip to the UK.
-Certainly, the decision decides a repeat application on the principle of balance of probabilities, and there is no room for giving the benefit of doubt to the applicant!
+Therefore, in case of a repeat visitor visa application, it is necessary for the decision-maker to look for changes in the circumstances of an applicant since his/her last trip to the UK.
+Certainly, the decision on a repeat application is on the principle of balance of probabilities.
+And there is no room for giving the benefit of doubt to the applicant!

 Accordingly, the ECO carefully considers and evaluates all the relevant information before reaching an appropriate decision.
 Therefore, it is quite common that an application for a repeat visitor visa gets refused if the applicant is not able to prove his/her circumstances that may necessitate a grant of a visit visa.
 Likewise, a reapplication after a refusal can become successful, if an applicant is able to prove his/her credibility.

 3) Immigration and Travel History of an applicant